 For some reason, my December was full of clients needing help with domain/hosting horror scenarios.
 Expiring services can creep up on you!
 I encourage you to check in on your accounts:

 - If you’re unhappy with your hosting, you don’t have to stay with them.
 But do note that switching hosting is not a quick process: it can take a few days for the internet to catch up to changes.
 I recommend switching at least two weeks before your hosting account is due.

 - Everyone has to renew their domain, and the cost is separate from your hosting.
 Yes, you can sometimes buy renewals in 3 year increments, but some people assume they have it for life.
 Nope.
 I explain more about domains in this blog post.

 - Some hosting companies pro-rate if you leave them before your renewal time.
 Some do not.
 It’s ok to check with their sales team on their terms and conditions.
 That’s what they’re there for!

 - Sometimes hosting companies send emails about discounts or bulk prices.
 Check your spam folder to see if you can save some $$ ahead of just logging into your account and pressing ‘renew’.

 Bonus: not happy with your current hosting company?
-For Canadian folk I recommend Websavers – use my link and save 10% off all their hosting and domain services!
+For Canadian folk I recommend Websavers – use code ‘AKC10’ and get 10% off all their hosting and domain services!